firasuke/DOTSLASHLINUX/content/post/2017-03-30-Configuring-rxvt-unicode-urxvt.md

 +++
-title = "Configuring rxvt-unicode (urxvt)" slug = "configuring rxvt-unicode rxvt" nick = "urxvtc" date = "2017-03-30"
+title = "Configuring rxvt-unicode (urxvt)" slug = "configuring rxvt-unicode rxvt" nick = "urxvt" date = "2017-03-30"
 author = "Firas Khalil Khana"
-imgsrc = "/img/urxvtc.png"
+imgsrc = "/img/urxvt.png"
-imgalt = "urxvtc"
+imgalt = "urxvt"
 +++
 In this article I'll show you how to get your urxvt daemon up and running, and give you a nice configuration file for urxvtc to use!
 <br/>